pomelo2010/dev-console-products-info/README.md

 5. Code Owners will be notified of PR and if all's well, merge to main.
 6. Ensure changes are reflected on the widget.
 It may take awhile for changes to take place.

+> To check whether the changes were made successfully, do consider joining the slack channel https://gahmen.slack.com/archives/C03KJCGT6E5.

 ## Code Owners